robur-coop/miou/book/src/synchronous_server.md

 handling billions of connections simultaneously.

 This tutorial presupposes that the reader is proficient in OCaml.
-While we aim to provide comprehensive explanations of each step and the data manipulation involved, we won't delve into basic OCaml concepts.
+While we aim to provide comprehensive explanations of each step but we won't delve into basic OCaml concepts.

 The goal of this tutorial is to implement an "echo" server.
 This server simply echoes back whatever the user sends to it.
 While this may seem straightforward,